vik0803/taskBoardApp/README.md

 rasTaskApp
 ==========

-A simple OOP Javascript basics for a task board using bower, grunt, jquery and underscore.
+A simple OOP Javascript basics for a task board using bower, grunt, requirejs, jquery and underscore.